 RAF Tarrant Rushton is about 20 miles East South East of Sherborne.
 At first sight this might seem to rule out these flights as being the ones seen over Sherborne.
 However that night the wind was coming in from the North West, so bombers towing gliders would have wanted to take off in as near a North Westerly Direction as possible.

-From the above, three runways can be seen in the classical overlapping triangle formation.
+From the above, modern aerial photograph, the shadows of three runways can be seen in the classic overlapping triangle formation.
 The most visible runway is the one running North South, but other runways can be seen running approximately North West – South East and North East – South West.
 It is likely that on the night they would have taken off either North West bound or possibly North bound as that runway appears longer.

 I believe (from the layout of taxiways) that the picture above shows the southern end of the North-South runway.
 The caption does not indicate whether these are aircraft waiting the day before, or whether they are the reinforcement Operation Mallard which took off in the afternoon of D-Day and involved 256 gliders leaving Tarrant Rushton in three phases.